rq/rq/docs/docs/jobs.md

 * `job.started_at`
 * `job.ended_at`
 * `job.exc_info` stores exception information if job doesn't finish successfully.
+* `job.last_heartbeat` the latest timestamp that's periodically updated when the job is executing.
+Can be used to determine if the job is still active.

 If you want to efficiently fetch a large number of jobs, use `Job.fetch_many()`.